Sepal.Length Sepal.Width Petal.Length Petal.Width Species

 legend.box.background = element_rect(colour = "black")

-)What do we see in the biplot?
-We see that most of the variation in morphology between the three Iris species is explained by PC1 (obviously), which accounts for 92.5% of the total inertia.
-Very little is added along PC2 (only an additional 5.3% variance explained), so we may safely ignore it.
-Looking at the ‘Species scores’ associated with PC1 (see summary(iris_pca)), we see that the heaviest loading is with petal length, which causes the long arrow in the positive PC1 direction; it has virtually no loading along PC2, and this is confirmed by the fact that the arrow is positioned almost parallel along PC1 and does not deviate up or down in the PC2 direction.
-We can also see that the biplot arrow for petal width sits completely on top of the petal length arrow.
-This means that petal length and width are almost perfectly correlated (we can also see this in the pairwise correlations where the r-value is 0.96).
+)What do I see in the biplot?
+I see that most of the variation in the four morphological measurements is explained by PC1, which accounts for 92.5% of the total inertia.
+Very little is added along PC2 (only an additional 5.3% variance explained), so for this teaching example the two-dimensional story is overwhelmingly a PC1 story.
+Looking at the ‘Species scores’ associated with PC1 (see summary(iris_pca)), I see that the heaviest loading is with petal length, which produces the long arrow in the positive PC1 direction; it has virtually no loading along PC2, and this is confirmed by the fact that the arrow is positioned almost parallel along PC1 and does not deviate up or down in the PC2 direction.
+I can also see that the biplot arrow for petal width sits almost on top of the petal length arrow.
+This means that petal length and width are very strongly correlated (I can also see this in the pairwise correlations where the r-value is 0.96).

 Reuse